 We test our drinking water quality for many constituents as required by State and Federal Regulations.
 Some of these tests are repeated every year, while others are only done every three years.
-This report shows ONLY the results of our monitoring for the period of January 1 - December 31, 2015.
+This report shows the results of our monitoring for the period of January 1 - December 31, 2016 (with the most recent earlier results included for convenient reference).